 Police vetting applications normally take 7 to 10 business days to be processed but may take up to 20 business days.

-- Because property-related projects do not involve working with children, police vetting requirements of the Education Act 1989 apply.
-For workers engaged to work with children, the Vulnerable Children Act 2014 (external link) applies.
+- Because property-related projects do not involve working directly with children, Police vetting requirements of the Education Act 1989 apply, not the Vulnerable Children Act 2014 (external link) .

 Last reviewed: Has this been useful?
 Give us your feedback